The American Express EveryDay card has removed its balance transfer fee and lengthened the introductory APR on purchases and balance transfers

 |Amex EveryDay card|

-Along with the balance transfer offer, the AmEx EveryDay card offers a sign-up bonus, 2 points per dollar on grocery purchases and 1 point per dollar on everything else.
-Keep in mind, though, that the AmEx EveryDay card caps bonus grocery spending at $6,000 per year – which averages out to approximately $500 grocery spend each month.
+Along with the balance transfer offer, the AmEx EveryDay card offers a welcome bonus, 2 points per dollar at U.S. grocery stores and 1 point per dollar on everything else.
+Keep in mind, though, that the AmEx EveryDay card caps bonus spending at U.S. grocery stores at $6,000 per year – which averages out to approximately $500 grocery spend each month.

-Combine that with the 10,000-point sign-up bonus, which we value at approximately $119, and you have the potential to earn more than $268 in rewards in the first year alone.
+Combine that with the 10,000-point welcome bonus, which we value at approximately $119, and you have the potential to earn more than $268 in rewards in the first year alone.